linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/When Safe Proved Risky- Commercial Paper during the Financial Crisis of 2007.md

 To protect outside investors against roll-over risk, the financial institution that manages the conduit typically provides credit guarantees to outside investors.
 Under these credit guarantees, the financial institution promises to pay off maturing asset-backed commercial paper in case the conduit is unable to do so.
 From an investor's perspective, the combination of credit guarantees and conduit's assets substantially reduces the default risk of asset-backed commercial paper (Moody's Investors Service, 2003).

 Using data from credit rating agencies, Acharya, Schnabl, and Suarez (2009) show that, in January 2007, 296 conduits were authorized to issue asset-backed commercial paper in the United States and Europe.
 The conduits were supported by a total of 126 sponsoring financial institutions.
 Most sponsoring financial institutions were large commercial banks—based in the United States and Europe—many of which sponsored more than one conduit.
-In total, commercial banks accounted for  \$903 billion—or 74.8 percent—of asset-backed commercial paper outstanding.
-For example, the largest financial institution sponsoring conduits in the United States was Citigroup with 16 conduits and\$ 92.6 billion of asset-backed commercial paper outstanding.
-The largest financial institution sponsoring conduits in Europe was the Dutch Bank ABN Amro with nine conduits and \$68.6 billion of asset-backed commercial paper outstanding.
-Besides commercial banks, large sponsors of conduits also included structured investment groups (\$182 billion), mortgage lenders (\$72 billion), and other financial institutions (\$79 billion).
+In total, commercial banks accounted for $903 billion—or 74.8 percent—of asset-backed commercial paper outstanding.
+For example, the largest financial institution sponsoring conduits in the United States was Citigroup with 16 conduits and $92.6 billion of asset-backed commercial paper outstanding.
+The largest financial institution sponsoring conduits in Europe was the Dutch Bank ABN Amro with nine conduits and $68.6 billion of asset-backed commercial paper outstanding.
+Besides commercial banks, large sponsors of conduits also included structured investment groups ($182 billion), mortgage lenders ($72 billion), and other financial institutions ($79 billion).

 About 74.1 percent of outstanding commercial paper was issued by conduits with full credit guarantees.
 Acharya, Schnabl, and Suarez (2009) show that full credit guarantees are structured to avoid capital requirements required for assets held by banks directly.
 They argue that the avoidance of capital requirements was an important driver behind the growth of asset-backed commercial paper.
 An additional 18.4 percent of outstanding commercial paper was issued by conduits with extendible notes guarantees.
 Extendible notes guarantees are similar to full